-A limited number of half-time GAs are available for Communicative Disorders students.
+A limited number of half-time GAs are available for Communication Sciences and Disorders students.
 An assistantship provides a waiver for half of the tuition and it provides a stipend.
-In return, GAs are obligated to work for the University 10 hours per week.
-To be eligible for a GA position, you must submit a Graduate Assistantship Application Form with your application.
-The award of GAs is generally made late in August, shortly before the beginning of the fall semester.
+In return, GAs provide 10 hours of work per week under the supervision of a professor within the Department.
+To be eligible for a GA position, applicants must submit a Graduate Assistantship Application Form with the online university application.
+The award of GAs is generally made in August.

 Questions about the general application form or about the application for Graduate Assistantship should be directed to the Office of Graduate Studies at 610-436-2943.